zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-I don't agree that comments are evil, and I don't agree that comments are any less necessary today than they were 40 years ago.
+I don't agree that comments are less necessary today than they were 40 years ago.

-Comments are not the problem, they are the solution.
+Comments are crucially important and add enormous value to software.
 The problem is that there is a lot of important information that simply cannot be expressed in code.
-When a programmer writes comments, they have not failed to express themselves; they have provided important information that makes code easier to understand.
+By adding comments to fill in this missing information, developers make code dramatically easier to read.
+This is not a "failure of their ability to express themselves", as you put it.

 **UB:**